andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 ### Email: [Postmark](https://postmarkapp.com)

 Great software from good people, really terrific deliverability for critical, transactional email.
-Visibly faster than all the other transactional mail services.
-Also terrific support.
+Visibly faster than all the other transactional mail services and really terrific support.

 We haven't expanded to use their broadcast email product.